reproducible-reporting/stepup-reprep/docs/advanced_topics/sync_zenodo.md

 This approach also makes it easier for all your collaborators to review and contribute to the (meta)data before the dataset is published on Zenodo.

-You will still need to use the Zenodo web interface to publish the dataset.
+You will still need to use the Zenodo web interface to publish the dataset, and to add it to a community for review.
-If your files change and you want to create a new version, you must increment the version numbers using the [semantic version numbering](https://semver.org/) format.
+If your files change, and you want to create a new version, you must increment the version numbers using the [semantic version numbering](https://semver.org/) format.